xN4P4LM-org/async_python_runner/README.md

-# async-python-runner
+# <span style="color:red">*[WIP]- Use at your own risk* |</span> Multithreaded async python runner
-This is a class for an async python runner
+This is a project to run various programs using threading.

+Currently a work in progress.